nikita9604/TVS-Mitra-Observability-Platform/README.md

 ### Detailed Overview

-   - Chatbot is live at: **[https://tvs-mitra-observability-platform-phi.vercel.app/](https://tvs-mitra-observability-platform-phi.vercel.app/)**
+   - Observability Platform is live at: **[https://tvs-mitra-observability-platform-phi.vercel.app/](https://tvs-mitra-observability-platform-phi.vercel.app/)**
    - Project is live at: **[https://vercel.com/nikitarath-s-projects/tvs-mitra-observability-platform](https://vercel.com/nikitarath-s-projects/tvs-mitra-observability-platform)**
    - Any changes you make to your deployed app will be automatically pushed to this repository from [v0.app](https://v0.app).